MPIIComputationalEpigenetics/WSHScripts/simulation/README.md

 * create_CT_heterogeneity.R

 	Simulates a randomly selected number of cell types (between 2 and 10) and introduces a methylation switch in each of the cell types therefore creating a truly heterogeneous region (THR).
 With probability 50%, the methylation state does not change, then we call this a negative example.
-Number of cell types and whether it it a negative control is stored in the file *numCT.txt*, the THR location is stored in *dmr_location.txt* in the cell types folders.
+Number of cell types and whether it is a negative control is stored in the file *numCT.txt*, the THR location is stored in *dmr_location.txt* in the cell types folders.

 * create_sample_purity.R

 	Simulates a contaminating cell type in a population of cells that appears to be pure.
 The contamination has a different methylation state in a randomly selected region (defined as the THR).
-This location is stored in *contamination/dmr/dmr_location.txt*, the simulated sample purity (between 50 and 100%) and whether it is a negative control in *purity.txt*.
+This location is stored in *contamination/dmr/dmr_location.txt*; the simulated sample purity (between 50 and 100%) and whether it is a negative control in *purity.txt*.

 * create_ASM.R